automl/SMAC3/doc/tae.rst

   result string; the error will be interpreted from the return value.
 Just be aware of the fact that *SMAC* is always minimizing as well as the function needs to be able to interpret the configuration correctly.
+  With this TAE, `Pynisher <https://github.com/sfalkner/pynisher>`_ is used to enforce time- and memory-limits.